andre-ls/neoenv/README.md

-# vim-configs
+# neovim-configs

-Repository containing my Vim Configuration File.
+Repository containing my NeoVim Configuration File.

 The first version was generated at https://vim-bootstrap.com/, for Python Language, CodeDark theme and Neovim.